telent/slab/README.md

 * improve networkmanager ui to work with touch input (nmtui not quite it)

+* sort out sleep
+ - out what we want it to do
-* periodic wake from sleep to check for network activity (emails or chat client messages or whatever).
+    - periodic wake from sleep to check for network activity (emails or chat client messages or whatever)
+    - sleep on power button
+    - sleep on idle 2 minutes
+    - don't sleep if ssh session non-idle
+ - find out why it's not doing it

    timerfd_create(CLOCK_BOOTTIME_ALARM) apparently does this: write a program that calls it in a loop then prods networkmanager to